 Brand name product: Ovide*

 Malathion is an organophosphate.
 The formulation of malathion approved in the United States for the treatment of head lice is a lotion that is safe and effective when used as directed.
-Malathion is pediculicidal (kills live lice) and partially ovicidal (kills some lice eggs).
-A second treatment is recommended if live lice still are present 7–9 days after treatment.
+Malathion is pediculicidal (kills live lice) and ovicidal (kills lice eggs).
+A single application is adequate for most patients.
+However, a second treatment is recommended if live lice still are present 7–9 days after treatment.
 Malathion is intended for use on persons 6 years of age and older.
 Malathion can be irritating to the skin.
-Malathion lotion is flammable; do not smoke or use electrical heat sources, including hair dryers, curlers, and curling or flat irons, when applying malathion lotion and while the hair is wet.
+Malathion lotion is flammable therefore hair should be allowed to dry naturally; do not use electrical heat sources, including hair dryers, curlers, and curling or flat irons, or smoke when applying malathion lotion and while the hair is wet.